 Apprenticeships at Ben Burgess

 Ben Burgess has been serving the farming community since 1931.
-Currently employing 230 staff across six depots throughout East Anglia, the company offers a range of opportunities for those looking to pursue a career in the agricultural, construction or horticultural industries.
+Currently employing 230 staff across six branches throughout East Anglia, the company offers a range of opportunities for those looking to pursue a career in the agricultural, construction or horticultural industries.

 26 technicians are currently training at the company on apprenticeship schemes, working with John Deere to achieve LTA qualifications at their international training university near Nottingham.
 Ben Burgess supports work placements and welcomes more than 50 candidates a year, for an insight into sales, product support, parts, export, hire, marketing and finance.